 8. Keep your email formatting simple

 It is important to choose fonts which are clean, uncluttered and easy on the eyes.
-Refrain from choosing such font styles which are bold or cursive.
+Refrain from choosing font styles which are bold or cursive.
 They have no place in the formal world.
 As a general rule of thumb, when you professionally address someone in an email, I will recommend you to stick with the following formatting style:

 - A plain white background